We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 At this point, assume that the character interactions continue to be modified to promote distance.

-In addition to Minnie’s Holiday Dine, the character motorcades will have a holiday feel.
+In addition to Minnie’s Holiday Dine, the character motorcades add a holiday feel.
 So far, Disney has only identified one holiday motorcade: Santa Claus!

 However, I expect at least a couple more motorcades rolling through Hollywood Studios.